Livingstone College

 ROI Score: 4/100 · Poor Value

-Livingstone College, an AME Zion HBCU in Salisbury, North Carolina, posts a Poor Value ROI score of just 4/100 - the lowest in this batch and among the lowest at any HBCU.
+Livingstone College, an AME Zion HBCU in Salisbury, North Carolina, posts a Poor Value ROI score of just 4/100 - the lowest in our dataset and among the lowest at any HBCU.
 Every dimension of the data is difficult: completion is 28.2%, repayment is just 25.6% (three in four borrowers are not making progress on principal seven years out), and the debt-to-earnings ratio is 1.461, meaning typical graduates owe nearly $1.50 in debt for every dollar of early-career income.
 The earnings premium is negative at -4.5% - Livingstone graduates earn marginally less than typical high-school graduates six years after entry.
 The payback period of 999 years flags that earnings essentially never recoup the cost.
 Tuition is $18,296 with a $13,479 net price, putting four-year cost at $53,916 - relatively affordable in absolute terms, but the median debt of $31,125 is high relative to $21,300 six-year earnings and $32,600 ten-year earnings.
 This is a school facing serious institutional challenges: low completion, weak earnings, and a borrowing pattern that has produced widespread financial distress among graduates.
 The mission - serving low-income Black students in the AME Zion tradition - is real, but the financial outcomes are not currently delivering on that mission.

 The data raises concerns about Livingstone College